TheROMMER/core/README.md

 ROMMER is a powerful tool designed to customize Android ROM ZIP files **without building from source**.
 Built with Rust for maximum performance and reliability, ROMMER automates the tedious process of downloading, unpacking, modifying, and repacking Android ROMs.

+## Disclaimer

+⚠️ Use this tool at your own risk.
+We are not responsible for any damage, data loss, or device bricks resulting from its use.

 ## Purpose

 Customizing Android ROMs typically requires either building from source (which is resource-intensive) or manually modifying ZIP files (which is error-prone).
 ROMMER bridges this gap by providing a streamlined, declarative approach to ROM customization.